2223-5ahif-nvs/03-lab-android-simple-room-db-microproject-S1mple133/README.md

 ## Features

 * Ability to view available flights
-* Flights can be added to the favourite list
+* Flights can be added to the favorite list
-* Flights can be removed from the favourite list
+* Flights can be removed from the favorite list

 ### Backend